hadeel1978/University-Student-Portal/README.md

 ## Software Project Management

 ### University-Student-Portal
-######Welcome to your my student portal.
+######Welcome to student portal.
 We are sure you will enjoy this single space where you have access all your student resources.
+.
 Aims at developing a centralized portal for educational institutions for managing student projects and To implement and evaluate the student portal infrastructure as a way of managing the delivery of flexible lifelong learning To improve the learner experience by providing easy access to a personalized collection of essential  information,